ai-phasepro/LRECA/README.md

 ## Files

+Sources codes included three folders, the /RCNN_model, the /Data, and the /RCNN_ECA_saliency.
+All codes of the demo are included in the fold /Demo.

 The folder /RCNN_model contains four files, RCNN_ECA_3_LLPS.py, RCNN_ECA_3_R.py, RCNN_ECA_3_high.py, and RCNN_ECA_3_madata.py, which contain the code for training and testing the model using 10-fold cross validation on the datasets of LLPS and PDB, phaspDB_reviewed and PDB, phaspDB_highthroughput and PDB, and inhouse-dataset and PDB, respectively.

+The folder /Data contains the negative data from the PDB database and the positive data from public databases and the in-house dataset (mydata).

 The folder /RCNN_ECA_saliency contains the files for computing the contribution of each AA and AA segment.
 Specifically, /RCNN_ECA_saliency /saliency_function /method /RCNN_ECA_saliency_gradCAM.py contain the code for obtained the contribution of each AA. /RCNN_ECA_saliency /saliency_function /RCNN_ECA_save_model contain the well trained model and corresponding parameters.
 The folder /RCNN_ECA_saliency /LCRs_process contain the code for identifying the main contributing AA segments in a protein for LLPS based on the results of the contributions of each AA.

+The folder /Demo contains five folds. /Demo/trained model contains four trained models for the four datasets. /Demo/test_dataset contains the testing data for the four datasets in the demo. /Demo/code_for_model_testing contains the codes for testing. /Demo/classification_output contains the testing results of the trained models on the testing datasets in the demo. /Demo/ saliency_model contains the trained model used for computing the contribution of each AA and AA segment.
+You can also visit our [website](http://www.ai-phasepro.pro/) for the whole datasets

 ## Model